al8xi8/PBHS32700_UChicago2024/README.md

 # PBHS 32700: Biostatistical Methods

+This repository contains coursework, notes, and Stata code for PBHS 32700 / STAT 22700, a graduate-level course on categorical data analysis and survival analysis offered by the Department of Public Health Sciences at the University of Chicago.
+The course emphasizes the interpretation and application of statistical methods for binary, count, and time-to-event data using Stata.

+## Course Overview

-**Term**: Spring 2024
+- **Term**: Spring 2024
-**Language**: Stata
+- **Language**: Stata
-**Instructor**: Dr. Lin Chen
+- **Instructor**: Dr. Lin Chen

 ## Course Description

-This course focuses on methods for analyzing categorical and time-to-event data commonly encountered in medicine and public health.
-Emphasis is placed on the application and interpretation of models rather than statistical theory.
-Topics covered include contingency tables, logistic regression, ordinal and nominal regression models, Poisson regression, and survival analysis (including Kaplan-Meier, parametric survival models, and the Cox proportional hazards model).

-## Topics Include

-- Binary Outcome Analysis
+This course introduces statistical methods commonly used to analyze categorical and survival data in public health and medical research.
+Topics include:

+- Contingency tables and measures of association
-- Logistic Regression
+- Logistic regression for binary outcomes
-- Goodness-of-Fit and Model Comparison
+- Ordinal and nominal logistic regression models
-- Model Diagnostics and Overdispersion
+- Model building and diagnostics for logistic models
-- Probit and Complementary Log-Log (Cloglog) Models
-- Ordinal and Multinomial Logistic Regression
-- Poisson Regression
+- Poisson and negative binomial regression for count outcomes
-- Kaplan-Meier Survival Analysis
+- Kaplan-Meier methods for survival analysis
+- Cox proportional hazards models
+- Parametric survival models (e.g., exponential, Weibull)
-- Parametric and Cox Proportional Hazards Models
+- Model interpretation and adjusted estimates
+- Use of **Stata** to conduct biostatistical analyses and interpret results